STYJ/Dodge-the-Creeps-enhanced-edition/README.md

 - Difficulty setting
 - Lives
 - High score
-- New movement controls (mobile friendly!)
+- New movement controls (android friendly, doesn't work well with iOS sorry!)
 - Mob spawn in sync with music's BPM

 # How to import?